A Wine Business with a Global Perspective

 We have established tie-ups with distinguished wineries and champagne houses in various countries, including Georges Duboeuf, Domaines Barons de Rothschild, E & J Gallo, Freixenet, and Laurent-Perrier.
 These connections enable us to bring fine wines from many other countries to consumers in Japan and China.

 Raising Japan’s Wine to a World-class Standard

-In 2010, wine made with 100% domestic grapes was positioned as "Japanese Wine," and the consequent releases of the Tomi no Oka series and the Japan Premium series, wines that pursue uniquely Japanese tastes, have met with favorable response.
+In 2010, wine made with 100% domestic grapes was positioned as "Japanese Wine," and the consequent releases of the Tomi no Oka serie s and the Japan Premium series, wines that pursue uniquely Japanese tastes, have met with favorable response.
 This was followed by the Shiojiri Winery series in 2017, which was also received favorably.